Austin Felony Lawyers

 At Cofer & Connelly, PLLC, we stand ready to represent our clients against felony charges.
 Our Austin felony lawyers will work with you to develop a comprehensive legal strategy for your case and help you navigate your defense with confidence.

-To schedule a consultation with our firm and receive legal counsel you can trust, contact us online, or via phone at (512) 991-0576.
+To schedule a consultation with our felony defense lawyer in Austin and receive legal counsel you can trust, contact us online, or via phone at (512) 991-0576.

 Felony Classifications in Texas